santosh5541/Power-Plant/README.md

-This project is built in with SpringBoot with mongoDb
+This project is built in within SpringBoot and mongoDb

 - TO Test API
 - first: Open Swagger - http://localhost:8080/swagger-ui/index.html